Waveform Access

 • Instrument response information as FDSN StationXML is available through the WebDC3 portal or as SeisComP XML from network pages.

-• In addition, instrument response information as Dataless SEED volumes (or SeisComP XML, coming soon) response files are available through the WebDC3 portal.
+• In addition, instrument response information as SeisComP XML (or Dataless SEED volumes) response files are available through the WebDC3 portal.